userbradley/documentation.breadnet.co.uk/docs/certifications/google-certs/workspace-admin/managing-gsuit.md

 *   Drive file stream
     *   This streams the files from the cloud to your computer
 *   Backup and Sync
-    *   This is the software you've installed for google backup
+    *   This is the software you've installed for Google backup

 This is enabled under Features and Applications